Johnny-Morgan/hike-logger/README.md

 - The code to dynamically set the active class for the navigation links was taken from [stackoverflow](https://stackoverflow.com/questions/55895502/dynamically-setting-active-class-with-flask-and-jinja2/55895621#55895621).

+- The code for the 'role_required' decorator was taken from [stackoverflow](https://stackoverflow.com/questions/25233188/what-is-the-best-way-to-protect-a-flask-endpoint) and edited.

 ### Media

 - The home page hero image is taken from [goworldtravel](https://www.goworldtravel.com/hiking-in-patagonia/).